NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ### Choice Beat
-In short, this is where the user controls the novel side of game play.
+In short, this is where the user controls game play.
 Owns a set of choices.
-Return choices marked as "mayPlay" true or false.
-The default behavior also returns when no choices may play.
+Returns choices marked as "mayPlay" true or false.
+The default behavior also returns when no choices may be played.
 Conditional choices must be satisfied to return with mayPlay: true (defaulted to true for unconditional choices).
-When there are all conditional choices, a default option is required.
+When all choices are conditional, a default option is required.

-The decision was made to always return all choices, so the UI can make decisions about the unplayable choices.
+The decision was made to always return all choices so the UI can make decisions about the unplayable choices.
 This suits the following use cases:
-- display may includes the choices but grayed out
+- display include the unplayable choices grayed out and un-selectable
 - display may signal to user that other choices would have been available without stating what they are
 	- current personal plans: show a lock icon + the number of unplayable choices
 Currently, the reason _why_ a choice may not be played is NOT returned, but this would be a possible future enhancement.